 If your rental is damaged and it can no longer be rented, you face both the costs to repair and the lost rental income you would have otherwise received.
 Standard house insurance will not cover loss of rents.

-A landlord insurance policy will provide cover to rebuild your property, while also paying you lost rents while it is repaired.
+A landlord insurance policy will provide cover to rebuild your property, while also paying you lost rents if the home is unliveable while being repaired.

 You can also suffer loss of rent from sources other than property damage.